-Apple has significantly revised Services in Mac OS X 10.6 and newer.
-As a result for these changes, Service Scrubber may cause unpredictable results if used in Mac OS X 10.6 or 10.7.
+Apple has significantly revised and basically fixed Services in OS X 10.6.
+As a result of these changes, Service Scrubber may cause unpredictable results if used in OS X 10.6 and newer.

-We've left this online for those who need to stay with Mac OS X 10.5 or earlier.
+We've left this online for those who need to stay with OS X 10.5 or older.

 Unfortunately, all kinds of applications add their own entries to the services menu, making that menu grow incessantly.
 For most users, it has in fact grown beyond the point of usability a long time ago.
 And we haven't even addressed keyboard shortcut issues here.